 - Assert and validate their identities.

-- Encrypt communication sessions by using TLS and mTLS.
+- Encrypt communication sessions by using TLS or mTLS.

 In a service mesh, the data plane handles this type of security so that applications don't need to make special provisions to be secure.

-Authorization policies, which are available only with Envoy, enable you to restrict or allow access according to rules that you define.
+Authorization policies enable you to deny or allow access according to rules that you define.

-When a service calls on another service by using the HTTP protocol, traffic that transits the network is in plain text.
+When a service calls on another service by using the HTTP, HTTP/2, or gRPC protocol, traffic that transits the network is in plain text.
 This traffic might be subject to person-in-the-middle attacks, in which an attacker intercepts the traffic and inspects or manipulates its contents.

-To mitigate this potential issue, you can use HTTP over TLS with Traffic Director.
-When you use HTTP over TLS, traffic between the client and the server is encrypted by using TLS that is based on the server's certificate.
+To mitigate this potential issue, you can use HTTP, HTTP/2, or gRPC over TLS with Traffic Director.
+When you use these protocols over TLS, traffic between the client and the server is encrypted by using TLS that is based on the server's certificate.
 Traffic is no longer in plain text, reducing the likelihood that an attacker can intercept and inspect or manipulate its contents.

 How does a client know that it is receiving a response from the correct server rather than an imposter?
-In a typical request-response interaction based on HTTP, the client does not verify the server's identity.
+For example, in a typical request-response interaction based on HTTP, the client does not verify the server's identity.

 What happens if an attacker intercepts that traffic?
-HTTP traffic is not encrypted, so anyone who receives the traffic can inspect its contents.
+For example, HTTP traffic is not encrypted, so anyone who receives the traffic can inspect its contents.
 This is known as a person-in-the-middle attack.

-To mitigate these issues, you can use HTTP over TLS.
-In an HTTP-over-TLS exchange between a client and a server, the server must use a server certificate to prove its identity to the client.
-Requests and responses are then encrypted by using TLS.
+To mitigate these issues, you can use HTTP, HTTP/2, and gRPC over TLS.
+In these exchanges between a client and a server, the server must use a server certificate to prove its identity to the client.
+Requests and responses are then encrypted using TLS.

 Mutual TLS authentication